dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 ### Resolvers

-Once the schema is ready, you can define your JavaScript mutation function and add it as a resolver in your JS source code.
+After the schema is ready, you can define your JavaScript mutation function and add it as a resolver in your JS source code.
 To add the resolver you can use either the `addGraphQLResolvers` or `addMultiParentGraphQLResolvers` methods.

 {{% notice "note" %}}